torrez/grampa/README.md

 ## installation

 Check out this repo and run `make setup`.
 The `config` file doesn’t actually do anything yet.
 But if you have files in the `posts/` directory you’re good to go.
 See below for post file format.
 It’s super fragile and won’t work unless it’s exactly as specified.
+Just run `make` and get excited!

 ## post format